Crypto Adoption Around The World: Dominican Republic

 Source: Villanovau.com

-The government’s consistent warnings about the monetary concerns such as money laundering and scams that arise with the use of crypto have limited its widespread use.
+The government’s consistent warnings about the monetary concerns, such as money laundering and scams that arise with the use of crypto, have limited its widespread use.
 This has triggered more concerns about increasing adoption.

 Recommended reading: Best Strategies to Protect Yourself Against Crypto Scams

-The electricity and power crisis is also a setback to the adoption of this technology if not properly addressed.
 The island has been faced with a prolonged issue of electricity theft through illegal connections, high retail tariffs to cover these inefficiencies, low bill collection rates, etc. This poses a threat to mining and transactional operations.

 Get UPay Crypto Card